-A common Gamification mistake is over-simplifying the strategy to focus simply on badges, points and leaderboards.
-There is a lot more to Gamification than this.
+A common Gamification mistake is over-simplifying the strategy to focus simply on points, badges and leaderboards, as there is a lot more to applying gamification than this.

 For a gamification effort to be effective from a learning and motivational perspective, achievements must be earned and not given.
 Use achievements that reward the learner for a certain level of performance, not just for participation.

-You’re not going to get people to do something they don’t want to do by giving them points and badges.
+You’re not going to get people to do something they don’t want to do simply by giving them points and badges throughout their experience.
 You have to think of Gamification as a way of amplifying an existing signal.
 When you are creating your Gamification strategy, think about the challenge you are trying to overcome.
 Points and badges should be looked at as a way to recognise an achievement, not the reason for your users to do something.

 6. No clear campaign goals

-To avoid this common mistake, set aside some planning time.
-In order to have an effective gamification design you must start with defining and having a clear understanding of what motivates your users and what your main goal is.
+In order to have an effective gamification design, you must start with defining and having a clear understanding of what motivates your users and what your main goal is.
 Some examples could be to achieve higher engagement levels, change user behaviour, stimulate creativity or increase user loyalty just to name a few.

 7. No user motivators

-Gamification is not a passive form of marketing, it requires users to be enticed and motivated in order to participate and carry out a desired action.
+Gamification is not a passive form of marketing, it requires users to be engaged and motivated in order to participate and carry out the desired action.
 This is a higher risk form of marketing compared to most traditional means, yet it reaps a higher reward in both the immediate and long-term.